VarunHari12/PACS-Hackathon/README.md

 # 📦 Boxly Documentation

+## 🏫 Overview
+Boxly is a productivity and organization web extension that allows users to track their tasks and stay focused using active blocking.
+With its wide array of features, users can organize and document tasks in a calendar or bulletin board format.
+With Boxly, we hope to have a measurable impact on productivity and foster a new working routine for our users.

+## 💻 Technical stack

 ## 🚀 How to Use

 > **Note:** Boxly isn’t yet available on the Chrome Extension Store, but you can still add it to your browser with these simple steps: